Codium-ai/pr-agent/README.md

     "/improve --pr_code_suggestions.summarize=true",
 ]
 ```
-meaning that by default, for each PR the `describe`, `review`, and `improve` tools will be triggered automatically, and the `improve` tool will present the suggestions in a single comment.
+Meaning that by default, for each PR the `describe`, `review`, and `improve` tools will be triggered automatically, and the `improve` tool will present the suggestions in a single comment.
 You can of course overwrite these defaults by adding a `.pr_agent.toml` file to your repo.
 See [here](https://github.com/Codium-ai/pr-agent/blob/main/Usage.md#working-with-github-app).